Bruce J. Highman

 - Member, California Employment Lawyers Association

-Employment Cases Involving: 1) Sexual, Racial, And Sexual Orientation Harassment 2) Discrimination Based On Disability, Medical Leave, Sex, Age, Race, National Origin, Sexual Orientation, Religion, And Retaliation.
+Employment Cases Involving: 1) Sexual, Racial, National Origin, And Sexual Orientation Harassment 2) Discrimination Based On Disability, Medical Leave, Sex, Age, Race, National Origin, Sexual Orientation, Religion, And Retaliation.
 3) Violations Of Wage And Hour Laws, Including But Not Limited To Unpaid Wages, Overtime, Missed Meal And Rest Periods, Failure To Provide Employees With Suitable Seats When The Nature Of The Work Reasonably Permits The Employees To Do It While Seated, And Retaliation For Complaining About Violations Of Wage And Hour Laws.
 4) Retaliation For Complaining About Discrimination, For Complaining About Violation Of Wage And Hour Laws, For Complaining About Fraud, For Complaining About Safety, And For Other Whistleblower Activities.
 5) Qui Tam Claims Under The False Claims Act.
 6) Fraud And Breach Of Contract.
 7) Assaultive Conduct And Intimidation By Threat Of Violence In Employment Context.

 Super Lawyer from 2004 – Present